FAQ

 Our tuna are caught individually using pole and line or trolling methods.
 The pole and line fishing method involves catching tuna one by one, using a pole, line and hook.
 The troll fishing method involves fishing with a lure on a line that you pull through the water.* These methods ensure that no other marine life is caught or harmed in the process, unlike long-line and FAD (fish aggregating device) purse seine methods which are employed by other tuna companies.

-Sustainable Seas pink salmon and sardines are “free school” purse seine caught; no FADs are used to attract the fish.
+Sustainable Seas pink salmon are “free school” purse seine caught; no FADs are used to attract the fish.

 *Troll fishing should not be confused with trawl fishing, which involves a large, wide mouthed fishing net dragged by a vessel along the bottom or midwater.